 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

 Details about the census records, and indexes for Maghull.

 The registers of the parish church, St Andrew, have been published by the Lancashire Parish Register Society as follows.

 - Volume M2 - Bap 1663-1812, Mar 1660-1754, Bur 1663-1812.

-The Register Office covering the Maghull area is Sefton South
+The Register Office covering the Maghull area is Sefton South.

+You can see the administrative areas in which Maghull has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD375020 (Lat/Lon: 53.510944, -2.943945), Maghull which are provided by:
+You can see maps centred on OS grid reference SD378020 (Lat/Lon: 53.51113, -2.939412), Maghull which are provided by: